Movement Stretching for

 to maintain its good health.
 By stretching regularly, you can help your body

 achieve its goal of continued wellness.
-When doing Pump Stretching on a regular basis, a strong
+When doing Active Stretching on a regular basis, a strong

 Mind-Body Connection is developed.
 This Mind-Body Connection will help the